nayak-rakesh/go-tutorial/5-type_struct_&_interface/2_struct.md

 	}

     person2 := person{"Sam", 26, "New York"} // created person2 of struct type person

+	person3 := {} // initialized with zero values
-	var person3 person // initialized with zero values person3.name = "Jenny" // assigning value to a field
+	var person4 person // initialized with zero values (idiomatic) person4.name = "Jenny" // assigning value to a field

-	person4 := new(person) // with new keyword
+	person5 := new(person) // with new keyword
-	person4.name = "John"
+	person5.name = "John"

 	fmt.Println("Name of the person one is ", person1.name) // accessing the property
 	fmt.Println("Name of the person two is ", person2.name)